acl-services/paprika/packages/FieldTypes/README.md

 ## Description

-Field Types package is a set of components that help the Table and DataGrid to enhance the cell property to display different value in a ease manner
+Field Types package is a set of components that help the Table and DataGrid to enhance the cell property to display different values in an easy manner

 ## Installation